UCLComputerScience/COMP0016_2020_21_Team25/App/Services-API/README.md

 It is retrieved by calling the `metadata()` method of an `ApiResponse` object.

 -   Note that there is no standard for the representation of data inside the hashmap - this is entirely dependent on the service, and its corresponding `parseOutput` method.
--   Checking the `parseOutput` method of a `ServiceRequest` object will instruct you on how to properly access the metadata **for that specific service only**.
+-   Expected metadata (for successful API calls) for relevant services is detailed below, **for that specific service only**.

-    -   This is specific, and potentially unique, for each service.

 The `getName()` method should be used to check what service was returned to determine how to read its metadata, if required.